Connor inspires Hull victory at Leeds

 Hull then compounded Leeds' agony when Andre Savelio crashed through, and Joe Lovodua dotted down a grubber to secure a third win of the year for their side.

-Tom Briscoe's try and Liam Sutcliffe's score were late Leeds consolations.
+Tries from Tom Briscoe and Liam Sutcliffe were late Leeds consolations.

-Connor's drop-goal, though, was the last act of his own personal virtuoso display, having had plenty of focus on him since his omission from Shaun Wane's most recent England training squad.
+Connor's late drop-goal, though, was the last act of his own personal virtuoso display, having had plenty of focus on him since his omission from Shaun Wane's most recent England training squad.

 He has responded in the most devastating fashion, shining in Hull's defeat by Castleford last weekend and then starring for Brett Hodgson's side at Headingley to set the platform for success.